russelljjarvis/teiili/docs/scripts/Neuron and Synapse models.rst

           SynapseEquationBuilder.__init__(self, base_unit='DPI',
                                           plasticity='non_plastic')

-The ``SynapseEquationBuilder`` expects the following keyword arguments:
+The ``SynapseEquationBuilder`` has the following keyword arguments:

 * **base_unit**: Either set to ``current`` or ``conductance`` depending if you want to simulate current-based hardware neuron models. this keyword argument can also be set to ``DPI`` or ``DPIShunting`` for specific hardware model simulation.
 * **kernel**: Can be either set to ``exponential``, ``alpha`` or ``resonant`` which ultimately sets the shape of the EPSC and IPSC repectively.